wi-fighters/fortune-teller-function/README.md

 # How to navigate this repo

-Start at the beginning.
-Follow each commit in order to see how we built this function step by step.
+The commits on each file show how it was built and optimized, step by step.

+Start at the beginning, and take a look at the changes in each new commit.

+Think of how you can apply this process when you write and commit your own code.